 1. Definitions and Interpretation

 1.1 Unless the context otherwise requires, the following expressions have the following meanings:

-(b) the schedules attached to it or incorporated into it by reference; and/or
+(b) any schedules incorporated into by reference; and

 “Authorised User” means: